maiertech/website/.github/ISSUE_TEMPLATE/post.md

 ---
 name: Post
 about: Template for a post
-title: '<Replace with working title>'
+title: 'Post: <Replace with working title>'
 labels: content
 assignees: ''
 ---